 Following is a description of what service dogs can do for specific needs.
 Both service dogs and therapeutic dog training have been helpful.
 Since AAD is no longer training service dogs this is for education only.

-AAD is mentoring the start of a new nonprofit to have veterans train service dogs for fellow veterans.
-It will be called VTAD or Veterans Training Assistance Dogs.
+AAD is mentoring the start of a new program where veterans train service dogs for fellow veterans.
+It is called VTAD or Veterans Training Assistance Dogs.
+Danielle Tolley is the first Dr. Bergin-trained veteran in the program.
 If you are interested in being part of the effort, keeping track of its progress or to include yourself on a waiting list for a professionally trained service dog, send an email with the subject line VTAD to: firstname.lastname@example.org.

 What is PTSD?

 According to the American Academy of Experts in Traumatic Stress, AAETS, Post-Traumatic Stress Disorder (PTSD) is a debilitating condition that follows a terrifying event.
 Often, people with PTSD have persistent frightening thoughts and memories of their ordeal and feel emotionally numb, especially with people they were once close to.
 PTSD, once referred to as shell shock or battle fatigue, was first brought to public attention by war veterans, but it can result from any number of traumatic incidents.
 These include kidnapping, serious accidents such as car or train wrecks, natural disasters such as floods or earthquakes, violent attacks such as a mugging, rape, or torture, or being held captive.
 The event that triggers it may be something that threatened the person’s life or the life of someone close to him or her.
 Or it could be something witnessed, such as mass destruction after a plane crash.